-What is shocking though, and very hard to understand, is the shame, confusion and worry these girls experienced in connection to menstruation.
+What is shocking is the shame, confusion and worry these girls experienced in connection to menstruation.

 One told the interviewer: “I wrapped a sock around my underwear just to stop the bleeding, cause I didn’t want to get shouted at!”
-I listened to her words with immense sadness.
-What did she think she would be shouted at for?
+I listened to her words with immense sadness and wondered what she thought she had done wrong.

 The second girl said: “I didn’t know what was going on with my body…I thought it was only happening to me and I didn’t know if it was happening to anyone else so I was scared.”

-The fact that a child in the same UK I grew up in could get her first period and have no idea what was happening floored me.
+Learning that a child in the same UK I grew up in could get her first period and have no idea what was happening was a wake up call for me.
 How could she have been failed so badly by so many different people?
 In a country with education and healthcare systems that are supposedly among the best in the world, I can see literally no excuse for any young girl to look down at her underwear one day and not understand why she sees blood there.

 Why hadn’t she been taught about periods in school?
 Why aren’t teachers talking to girls and boys about what will soon be happening to their bodies as part of their basic education?
 Why were none of her peers talking about it?
 She can’t have been the only one worrying in silence and isolation.